shukii/martian-robots/README.md

 * Some more tests
 * Error Handling
 * Possibly some refactoring (I don't like how the grid can control the robots)
+* When a robot gets lost, I have to make it move backwards if there's a scent.
+This should be checked before making the move.
 * Adding a UI